harper-rhett/FFCommander/README.md

-FFCommander is a tool which interfaces with FFmpeg, FFplay, and FFprobe via the command line.
+FFCommander is a tool which interfaces with FFmpeg, FFprobe, and FFplay through its command line.

 It can be used for sending direct commands to FFmpeg:
 ```csharp